emenamin/emenamin/README.md

 -->

 My name is Moch.
 Nasikhun Amin.
 I usually go by Amin.
-I'm currently working as **SEO Technical Writer** at Tonjoo, a Software Company based in Indonesia.
+I'm currently working as an **SEO Technical Writer** at Tonjoo, a Software Company based in Indonesia.
 I use this platform as a mean to **document materials** to support my work, such as **dummy text** as well as **source code** for my tutorial contents.